wheybags/freeablo/readme.md

 Copy DIABDAT.MPQ and Diablo.exe from your diablo install into the folder with the freeablo executable.
 (NOTE: only version 1.09 of diablo is currently supported, so please patch to that version)

+Before running freeablo for the first time make sure to run the launcher and select the location of Diablo.exe and DIABDAT.MPQ

 # Controls

 Mouse to walk around, just like the original, and click on doors to open them.